AutomationPanda/playwright-python-tutorial/tutorial/4-page-objects.md

 After writing the search page class, the result page class will be straightforward.
 It will follow the same structure.
-The main difference is that each interaction methods in the result page class will return a value because test assertions will check page values.
+The main difference is that each interaction method in the result page class will return a value because test assertions will check page values.

 Start by adding the following imports for type checking to `pages/result.py`: